kagkarlsson/db-scheduler/README.md

 It is possible to define a priority for executions which determines the order in which due executions are fetched from the database.
 An execution with a higher value for priority will run before an execution with a lower value (technically, the ordering will be `order by priority desc, execution_time asc`).
+Consider using priorities in the range 0-32000 as the field is defined as a `SMALLINT`.
+If you need a larger value, modify the schema.
 For now, this feature is opt-in.

 Set the priority per instance using the `TaskBuilder`: